freeorion/freeorion-sdk/README.md

 The `--config RelWithDebInfo` parameter is required.

-The build takes around 25 minutes and the results are stored inside the `build/INSTALL` directory and a prepackaged version called
+The build takes about 25 to 40 minutes and the results are stored inside the `build/INSTALL` directory.

-`FreeOrionSDK_{MSVC,CLANG}_<timestamp>.zip`

-can be found in the `build` directory.
+A prepackaged version called `FreeOrionSDK_{MSVC,CLANG}_<timestamp>.zip` can be found in the `build` directory.

 If you have any questions or problems please feel free to create an [Issue].